bguiz/workshop-rif-first-swarm-website/README.md

 ERROR[05-19|15:04:06.517] batch has timed out                      peer=3de6224e3c9c430f:656e6f64653a2f2f ruid=3716585580
 ```

-Now vis https://localhost:8500 and you will see a web user interface
+Now visit [http://localhost:8500](http://localhost:8500) and you will see a web user interface
 for downloading and uploading files.
 Have a play around with this if you like,
 otherwise jump back into your terminal.

 You should see output similar to this related to serving up the front end.

 ```shell